lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

   * Endowed members who have not renewed their temple recommends for an extended time

 The bishopric calls one or more temple preparation instructors.
-A husband and wife may be called.
-Lessons and instructions for organizing the course are in the Endowed from on High: Temple Preparation Seminar Teacher’s Manual.
+Lessons and instructions for organizing the course are in Endowed from on High: Temple Preparation Seminar Teacher’s Manual.
 Participants are given copies of Preparing to Enter the Holy Temple.
 For personal study and lesson resources, see temples.ChurchofJesusChrist.org.

 25.3